Frequently Asked Questions

 At Sargento Foods, cheese is our favorite subject.
 Below are our answers to some of the questions we are asked most frequently.

 There is no recall on Sargento® branded products.
 We recalled select products in February 2017 and removed them from shelves at that time.
 The FDA affirmed that the recall is closed.

 Most sales of our products are made in retail stores.
 Please use the Sargento.com Product Locator to find a specific Sargento® product at a store near you.
-We sell some of our products in limited parts of the country through AmazonFresh.com and Peapod.com.
-Please check those websites to see if Sargento products are available to you online.
-We’re unable to ship our products directly to you.
+We sell some of our products in limited parts of the country through AmazonFresh.com.
+Please check to see if Sargento® products are available to you online for your location as we’re unable to ship our products directly to you.

 Those white crystals are most likely calcium lactate crystals, and they are safe to eat.
 Calcium lactate crystals can form from the natural break down of the cheese.
 Though calcium lactate crystals may appear on any Sargento® cheeses, Cheddar and Colby varieties are the most common.